MystixGX/GLL_Protocol/examples_ai_human_gll_flow.md

 If you want to participate or discuss any of these topics, feel free to reach me at:
 📧 Geocrafts09@gmail.com – I’d be happy to explain AGI in more detail.

-☕ If you feel like it, you can leave a tip here: Geocrafts09@gmail.com @ PayPal
+☕ If you learned something new today—if this shifted your understanding of AI and what’s possible—drop a dollar in the bucket.
+Every bit fuels the future: Geocrafts09@gmail.com @ PayPal